 - Two reviewers independently assessed articles against inclusion criteria, extracted data and assessed quality of studies.
 Differences were resolved by consensus.

-systematic review (secondary, post hoc analysis performed on trials identified for a meta-analysis of RCT).
+Systematic review (secondary, post hoc analysis performed on trials identified for a meta-analysis of RCTs).

 - Heterogeneity of the data was assessed using a X2 test on N-1 degrees of freedom